torbendury/torbendury.github.io/_posts/2021-10-24-how-chaos-engineering-may-save-your-infrastructure.md

 ## Improve

-**Realize that simply destroying your component won't help anyone.** No maintainer will thank you if you have proven that his service is useless and unstable.
+**Realize that simply destroying your component won't help anyone.** No maintainer will thank you if you have proven that its service is useless and unstable.
 It is therefore important that you analyze some useful data from the system during the experiment.
 These depend on the experiment you are performing and not every type of data set will be suitable for analyzing each experiment.

 <div style="text-align: center;">
   <img src="/images/2021-10-24/03.webp" type="image/webp">